bytedance/g3/g3proxy/doc/configuration/user_group/index.rst

   Set and enable the anonymous user.

-  This will be used if no correct username could be found in both static and dynamic users.
+  This will be used if no correct username could be found in both static and dynamic users, or no auth info is carried in the client request.

   **default**: not set